 Beth Mooney (T20 cricket) was the tournament’s leading run-scorer (179) at the Birmingham Commonwealth Games, with her 61 in the final against India helping secure the gold medal for Australia.

-Consistently ranked as the world’s best batter in T20 internationals over the past two years, Beth Mooney’s performances at the top of the order have guided Australia to World Cup wins as well as Women’s Big Bash League (WBBL) titles with the Brisbane Heat and Perth Scorchers.
+Beth’s performance at the top of the order has also guided Australia to multiple T20 and one-day international World Cup wins as well as Women’s Big Bash League (WBBL) titles with the Brisbane Heat and Perth Scorchers.

-Mooney made her debut for the Queensland Fire four days after turning 16 in 2009/10 but didn’t make her international debut until January 2016.
-In 2017, she made her maiden centuries in a one-day international against New Zealand and a T20 against England and has been a mainstay of the team ever since.
+Beth was born in Shepparton and moved to Hervey Bay in Queensland with her family when she was 10 where she was initially identified as a wicketkeeping prospect at local zone trials.
+She made her debut for the Queensland Fire a few days after turning 16 in 2009/10 but didn’t make her international debut until January 2016.
+In 2017, she made her maiden international centuries – in a one-day international against New Zealand and a T20 against England – and has been a mainstay of the Australian team ever since.

 Sport / Discipline

 Date of Birth

 Use the options above to search athlete records